miekg/dreck/README.md

 Note that in this case `/cat -> /exec: /bin/cat /etc/resolv.conf`, running `cat /etc/passwd` *still* yields in an (unwanted?) disclosure because the final command being run is `/bin/cat /etc/resolv.conf /etc/passwd`.
-In other words be careful of what commands you whitelist.
+In other words be careful of what commands you white list.

-Dreck enforces a very restrictive whitelist and the allowed characters in the command.
-The whitelist currently is this regular expression: `^[-a-zA-Z0-9 ./]+$`.
+Dreck enforces a very restrictive white list and the allowed characters in the command.
+The white list currently is this regular expression: `^[-a-zA-Z0-9 ./]+$`.
 Note that two dots in a row is not allowed.

 ## Branches